apache/tvm/docs/dev/index.rst

 - IRModule: contains relay.Function and tir.PrimFunc
 - runtime.Module: contains runtime.PackedFunc

-Most of part of the compilation are transformations among the key data structures.
+Most parts of the compilation are transformations among the key data structures.

 - relay/transform and tir/transform are determinstic rule-based transformations
 - auto_scheduler and autotvm contains the search-based transformations

 Finally, the compilation flow example is only a typical use-case of the TVM stack.
 We expose these key data structures and transformations to python and C++ APIs.
 As a result, you can use TVM just like the way you use numpy, except that the data structure of interest changes from the numpy.ndarray to tvm.IRModule.
 Here are some example use-cases:

-- Directly construct IRModule using hybrid script for compilations.
+- Directly construct IRModule using the python API.
 - Compose a custom set of transformations(e.g. customize quantization).
-- Manipulate the IR directly using tvm's python API.
+- Manipulate the IR directly using TVM's python API.

 Logical Architecture Components